October 2019 – September 2020

 Ship Maintenance and Sea Trials

-During Winter 2019/2020, NOAA Ship Okeanos Explorer will undergo a maintenance period to improve the material condition of the vessel and complete high-priority repairs.
+From December 9, 2019 through February 16, 2020, NOAA Ship Okeanos Explorer will undergo a maintenance period to improve the material condition of the vessel and complete high-priority repairs.
 This will involve work on the mission spaces that house mapping and ROV systems, as well as installation of a new EM304 multibeam sonar.
-After work on the ship is completed, OER will commence 2020 operations with extensive testing of the mapping and ROV systems to ensure maximum reliability of the systems and high quality data collection for the rest of the field season.
+After work on the ship is completed, OER will commence 2020 operations on March 25, 2020 with extensive testing of the mapping and ROV systems to ensure maximum reliability of the systems and high quality data collection for the rest of the field season.

-These shakedown operations will include testing and evaluating the readiness of mission systems, including calibration of the EK60/EK80 split-beam sonars used for mapping operations, the antenna array used for precision ship positioning, the ultra short baseline (USBL) sonar used for positioning during ROV operations, and network and satellite connections used for telepresence, as well as field testing the newly installed EM304 multibeam sonar that will upgrade mapping efficiency.
+These shakedown operations are expected to run through April 24, 2020 and will include testing and evaluating the readiness of mission systems, including calibration of the EK60/EK80 split-beam sonars used for mapping operations, the antenna array used for precision ship positioning, the ultra short baseline (USBL) sonar used for positioning during ROV operations, and network and satellite connections used for telepresence, as well as field testing the newly installed EM304 multibeam sonar that will upgrade mapping efficiency.
 Several ROV engineering dives will be completed to test the reintegrations and upgrades made during the winter repair period.

 In addition to supporting science and management priorities of this region, this expedition will also address other ASPIRE priorities, such as leveraging international partnerships to conduct coordinated exploration across the North Atlantic Ocean in support of the Galway Statement.
 ROV and mapping operations conducted during this expedition will complement previous and upcoming work in the region.
 Mapping operations will target seafloor and water column areas with little or no high-quality sonar data and support follow-on ROV operations.
 ROV dives will characterize hydrothermal vents, deep-sea coral and sponge communities, fracture zones, and rift zones.